Paddy-Kamatkar/hello-world/README.md

 # hello-world
-Paddy's initial foray in github
+Paddy's initial foray in github.
 Wow!
 This tutorial is really great!
 With nice illustrations and guiding steps.
 Cool...